bada-bing/knowledge-base/courses/intro-to-vue.md

 [slides and resources](https://github.com/sdras/intro-to-vue)
+[slides](https://slides.com/sdrasner/intro-to-vue-7?token=u9qUgRsW) # pass should be `!vue!`
 [Intro to Vue](https://frontendmasters.com/courses/vue/)

+⭐ Essentialy, the Web Frameworks such as Vue compile HTML and populate with the data which is specified in JS framework

-Conventions & Best-Practices:
+❗ Conventions & Best-Practices:
 	- How to name components: kebab-case
 	- Rest API Consumption - Ajax Requests: Axios

-essentialy, thes Webe Frameworks such as Vue compile HTML and populate with the data which is specified in JS framework

 Vue Important Topics
 - [Virtual DOM](https://bitsofco.de/understanding-the-virtual-dom/)